jart/js2-closure/README.md

 buffer.
 This will regenerate the list of `goog.require` statements by crawling your source code to see which identifiers are being used.

-If you want the magic to happen automatically each time you save the suffer, then add the following to your `.emacs` file:
+If you want the magic to happen automatically each time you save the buffer, then add the following to your `.emacs` file:

     (eval-after-load 'js2-mode